HANWAG_Logo_small_Box_rgb

 Outdoor footwear generally gets dirty on the outside.
 However, in bad weather, groundwater and mud can get inside the boot too.
 The same goes for dust, sand, grit or pine needles.

-To prevent these kinds of small objects from damaging the inner lining or your hiking socks (–> The best socks for hiking boots), remove the footbeds after every trip and shake them out.
+To prevent these kinds of small objects from damaging the inner lining or your hiking socks, remove the footbeds after every trip and shake them out.
 If the insides of your boots are muddy, then you will need to give them a good clean too.

 Hiking boots have either a fabric lining (in most cases, a Gore-Tex membrane) or a leather lining.
 For both types of lining, the best way to clean them is with clean water (lukewarm, not hot) and a sponge.
 When cleaning the inside of your walking boots, don’t use a brush.
 This might damage the inner lining.